 Skid Steer Toolbox Talk

-Brief your crews on the safety best practices for operating a skid steer on the jobsite.
+Use this toolbox talk to brief your crews on the safety best practices for operating a skid steer on the jobsite.

 Skid Steer Safety Talk

 When working on a construction job site you may come in contact with some equipment you will need to use including a skid steer.
 While these pieces of equipment may seem small in size the hazards they can create are rather large.
 It is important to recognize the dangers that come with operating a skid steer and follow the best safety precautions to keep yourself and your coworkers safe.

 A skid steer loader, also known as a skid steer is a small construction vehicle that can be used for a variety of tasks.
 They typically come with a bucket as an attachment but you can change them out depending on the task.

 The skid steer gets its name from the way it turns.
 The angle of the wheels or tracks are fixed, so they will only point straight ahead.
 The wheels on each side are locked in synchronization with each other and have their own engines.
 This means you have to steer each side independently from the opposite side.

 Since the wheels are fixed you can not steer by angling the wheels in a different direction.
 Instead, you steer by speeding up either the left or right side of the vehicle causing the wheels to drag, or skid across the ground.
 This type of steering is also called differential steering.
 This makes it easy to fit in tight spaces and make zero-degree turns when needed.
 In order to operate a skid steer you should be properly trained, to reduce the dangers to you and your coworkers.